Yolanda, 9, participates in one of her first virtual classes while studying from home in New York City during the COVID-19 pandemic.

 Mental well-being for children and youth: a UNICEF priority

 According to the Centers for Disease Control and Prevention (CDC), poor mental health among children continues to be a substantial public health concern, particularly anxiety and symptoms related to depression among adolescents.
-In 2021, escalating mental health challenges led the American Academy of Pediatrics (AAP), the American Academy of Child and Adolescent Psychiatry (AACAP) and the Children’s Hospital Association (CHA) to declare a National State of Emergency in Children’s Mental Health.
+Over 14 million children and adolescents in the U.S. have been diagnosed with a mental health condition, and over 2.5 million youth have severe major depression.

-In 2022, Congress made significant investments in mental well-being for children and youth through the Bipartisan Safer Communities Act and the FY23 omnibus appropriations bill: The omnibus appropriations bill included $5.27 billion, an increase of $803.2 million, for mental health research, treatment and prevention.
+In 2022, Congress made significant investments in mental well-being for children and youth through the Bipartisan Safer Communities Act and the Fiscal Year 2023 omnibus appropriations bill: The omnibus appropriations bill included $5.27 billion, an increase of $803.2 million, for mental health research, treatment and prevention.

 We applaud the bipartisan efforts that were made by Congress to prioritize children’s mental health.

-UNICEF USA will continue to work with Congress members in the 118th session and partner organizations to build upon this work and advocate for continued investments.
+UNICEF USA will continue to work with Congress members in the 118th session and partner organizations to build upon this work and advocate for continued investments for mental health services in the U.S. and around the globe.

 Every child has the right to grow up in a loving, nurturing and safe environment, with supportive relationships and access to quality mental health and psychosocial support.